-Heading: Annual Audit Report from Audit Scotland - 2021/22 Renfrewshire
+Heading: Audit Scotland Report to those charged with governance - 2021/22

-Council Annual Accounts
+Renfrewshire Council Annual Accounts

-- 1.1 Each year the Council's appointed external auditors carry out an audit of the Council's financial statements and provide an opinion as to whether those statements provide a fair and true view of the financial position of the Council and its income and expenditure for the year; and also whether they have been prepared in accordance with the Local Government (Scotland) Act 1973. - 1.2 In accordance with International Auditing Standards (ISA260), the auditors are obliged to provide an annual report, which highlights matters that have arisen in the course of the audit.
-The attached Annual Audit Report from Audit Scotland outlines their findings from the audit of the 2021/22 the Renfrewshire Council Group accounts. - 1.3 In addition, the Council's Chief Financial Officer is obliged to provide a letter of representation to Audit Scotland which outlines the assurances the Council provides to the external auditor with regards the annual accounts.
-A draft of this letter is attached as an appendix to the Annual Audit Report. - 1.4 Under the Local Authority Accounts (Scotland) Regulations 2014, the Council must meet to consider the Annual Accounts and aim to approve those accounts for signature no later than 30 September.
-For 2021/22, the Local Government Finance Circular 6/2022: Extension to

-Accounts Approval and Publication Dates for 2021-22 provided flexibility to this deadline, extending it to 30 November.

-1.5 Audit Scotland officers will be in attendance at the meeting to present their reports.
+- 1.1 Each year the Council's appointed external auditors carry out an audit of the Council's financial statements and provide an opinion as to whether those statements provide a fair and true view of the financial position of the Council and its income and expenditure for the year; and also whether they have been prepared in accordance with the Local Government (Scotland) Act 1973. - 1.2 In accordance with International Auditing Standards (ISA260), Audit Scotland are obliged to report to those charged with the governance of the organisation matters which have arisen in the course of the audit. - 1.3 The attached ISA260 reports from Audit Scotland outline their findings from the audit of the 2021/22 the Renfrewshire Council accounts. - 1.4 Under the Local Authority Accounts (Scotland) Regulations 2014, the Council must meet to consider the Annual Accounts and aim to approve those accounts for signature no later than 30 September.
+For 2021/22, the Local Government Finance Circular 6/2022: Extension to Accounts Approval and Publication Dates for 2021-22 provided flexibility to this deadline, extending it to 30 November. - 1.5 Audit Scotland officers will attend the Audit, Risk and Scrutiny Board meeting to present their reports.

-2.1 The Council is asked to consider the attached Annual Audit Report from Audit Scotland and to approve the letter of representation.
+2.1 Members are requested to consider the attached report from Audit Scotland.

 - 1. Financial The 2021/22 Annual Accounts demonstrate the Council continues to operate services within the resources available, and in line with the relevant legislation.

-They have been certified as providing a true and fair view of the financial position of the Council and its Group as at 31 March 2021. - 2.
-HR & Organisational Development - none arising directly from this report - 3.
-Community/Council Planning - none arising directly from this report - 4.
-Legal - An audit opinion free from qualification demonstrates the Council's compliance with the statutory accounting requirements set out in the Local Government (Scotland) Act 1973 and the Local Government in Scotland Act 2003. - 5.
-Property/Assets - none arising directly from this report - 6.
-Information Technology - none arising directly from this report - 7.
-Equality & Human Rights - none arising directly from this report - 8.
-Health & Safety - none arising directly from this report - 9.
-Procurement - none arising directly from this report - 10.
-Risk - none arising directly from this report - 11.
-Privacy Impact - none arising directly from this report - 12.
-Cosla Policy Position - none arising directly from this report - 13.
-Climate Risk - none arising directly from this report
+- 2. HR & Organisational Development none

+- 3. Community/Council Planning none

+- 4. Legal - An audit opinion free from qualification demonstrates the Council's compliance with the statutory accounting requirements set out in the Local Government (Scotland) Act 1973 and the Local Government in Scotland Act 2003.

+- 5. Property/Assets none

+- 6. Information Technology none

+- 7. Equality & Human Rights - The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report because it is for noting only.
+If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.

+- 8. Health & Safety none

+- 9. Procurement none

+- 10. Risk none

+- 11. Privacy Impact none

+- 12. Cosla Policy Position none

+- 13. Climate Risk none